wisdomidi/icast/README.md

 }
 ```
 GET '/movies'
-Fetches a paginated list of movies.
+Fetches a list of movies.
-Request Arguments: offset: 1(default), limit: 30(default).
-Returns: list of movies ordered by id.

 ```
 {
   'success': True,